msooon/infosystem/README.md

 we need the following tools:

-git, bc, wget, sqlite3, sed, awk, curl, surfraw (only for option -g)
+git, bc, wget, sqlite3, sed, gawk, curl, surfraw (only for option -g)

 and some editor like vim or nano defined in $EDITOR